UPCOMING (scroll down further for info and some video from past events):

 Friday, March 7, 2014.
 “Do American Students Need Global Shaksepeares?”
 Part of Practicing the Future of Shakespeare Studies.
 Conference Organized by the Columbia University Seminar on Shakespeare.
 Seminar Room 1, Second Floor.
 The Faculty House, Columbia University.
 64 Morningside Drive, New York, NY 10027.

 January 10, 2014, 8:30-9:45 am.
 “Sindbad’s Happy Wreck: ‘Global Shakespeare’ Meets ‘Arab Spring.’”
 Part of a panel on International Shakespeares with Alexa Huang, Anston Bosman, and Garrett A. Sullivan at the Modern Language Association annual meeting, Chicago.

 Saturday, October 12, 2013, 11:00am, New Orleans.
 Discussant for Middle East Studies Association panel P3370 “Revisiting Arab Theater: The Construction of Resistance.”

 June 20-21, 2013: Workshop on Arab-Russian and Arab-Soviet Literary Ties at the Oriental Faculty, St. Petersburg State University, St Petersburg, Russia.
 (Very interesting exploratory workshop.
-Stay tuned for conference video and follow-up call for papers – or stay in touch via our Facebook group.)
+Stay tuned for conference video and follow-up call for papers – or stay in touch via our Facebook group – email me to join.)